JackRiebel/ThousandEyes_MCP/README.md

 # ThousandEyes Endpoint MCP

 A Model Context Protocol (MCP) server for Cisco ThousandEyes Endpoint Agents API (v7.0.62).
-Based on the [Catalyst Center MCP design](https://github.com/JackRiebel/Catalyst_Center_MCP), it provides tools for querying, updating, and managing endpoint agents.
+It provides tools for querying, updating, and managing endpoint agents.

 **Disclaimer**: For development/POC use.
 Not intended for production without security hardening.